(Browse by Topic)

 The registration process includes Travel and Lodging sections where registrants will indicate their arrival and departure dates, their preferences among the assembly hotels, and other information needed for the G.A.
 Meeting Service to reserve lodgings.

-You may designate a roommate when you register – make sure that he/she registers promptly, as the hotel reservation cannot be made until both registrations are completed.
+You may designate a roommate when you register—make sure that he/she registers promptly, as the hotel reservation cannot be made until both registrations are completed.
 For commissioners and advisory delegates, the G.A.
-Meeting Service will match you with another commissioners/advisory delegate if you wish to share a room but do not have a roommate.
+Meeting Service can match you with another commissioner/advisory delegate if you wish to share a room but do not have a roommate.

 Meals and Dining

-There are concession areas in Cobo, restaurants in the assembly hotels, and many other restaurants and other dining outlets in downtown Detroit – at all price ranges.
-Fort Street Presbyterian Church, located about 5 blocks from Cobo, will serve continental breakfast and box lunches most days during the assembly on a pay-as-you-go basis.
-See the Schedule of Events for more information.
+There are concession areas in the convention center, restaurants in the assembly hotels, and many other restaurants and other dining outlets in downtown Portland—at all price ranges.

-Many of the optional events scheduled during the assembly include a meal – you may order tickets for these with your assembly registration.
+Many of the optional events scheduled during the assembly include a meal—you may order tickets for these with your assembly registration.
 Order tickets as soon as possible, as some events sell out.
-The deadline for advance ticket sales is May 30.
+The deadline for advance ticket sales is June 3.

 If you have food allergies or other special dietary requests, please indicate these when you register, or contact the G.A.
 Meeting Service email@example.com (888-728-7228, ext.
 2417).